DataWorkz-DE/Dataworkz-site/content/english/timeline/timeline-20.md

 ---

-Het is pas februari maar we hebben al 2 meetups georganiseerd.
-Jeff en Jurriaan geven een workshop Timeseries met Facebook Prophet – voor het eerst in ons nieuw kantoor.
-En samen met Dataiku – een van onze partners – presenteren wij data science op productie best practices.
+It's only February but we've already organised 2 Meetups.
+Jeff and Jurriaan are giving a workshop Timeseries with Facebook Prophet - for the first time in our new office.
+And together with Dataiku - one of our partners - we present data science on production best practices.